Proposal Submission Process

 LNNano-specific user policy

-At LNNano, the following facilities are open for remote experiments upon samples postage: Atomic force microscopy and synthesis (MFAS), Micro Nano Fabrication (MNF), X-ray Microtomography (MicroCT), Electronic Microscopy (fast-track proposals only) and Cryomicroscopy (fast-track proposals only).
+At LNNano, the following facilities are open for remote experiments upon samples postage: Atomic force microscopy and synthesis (MFAS), Micro-Nano Fabrication (MNF), X-ray Microtomography (MicroCT), X-ray excited Photoelectron Spectroscopy (XPS), Electronic Microscopy, and Cryomicroscopy.
 Services offered by other facilities are still to be determined.

 Important: The proposal submission process is exclusively applicable to research aimed to remain in the public domain, conducted by Brazilian or foreign academic users, or by industrial users who do not seek the intellectual protection of their research.